trelau/pyOCCT/README.md

 Binaries for SMESH and NETGEN are already included in the OCCT distribution.

+# Optional MeshGems License
+Optional support for Distene's MeshGems MGCAD-Surf commercial surface meshing technology is provided but requires a separate license.

 # Notice
 Copyright (c) 2017, Laughlin Research, LLC